josh-collinsworth/joco-sveltekit/src/lib/content/posts/sveltekit-page-transitions.md

 Smart question!

 We'll need a variable that holds the current path, and updates on navigation.
-And for that, we'll need to rely on data from the page `load` function.
+And for that, we'll need to rely on data from the `load` function.

 ### The `load` function